A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - 1x [Goblin Commando](http://2e.aonprd.com/Monsters.aspx?ID=233) has only an improvised dagger.
   - **Loot:** None

-## Part 3A: Glassworks (340xp, Party Level 1)
+## Part 3A: Glassworks (480xp, Party Level 1)

-### Investigating the glassworks
+### The Missing Bartender / Investigating the glassworks (20-60xp, RP encounter)

+  - 20xp for following up on the missing bartender and investigating the glassworks
-  - conditional xp: 40xp for breaking the door, 80xp for unlocking.
+  - 20xp for entering without breaking the door down
+  - 20xp for dispersing onlookers

 ### Against the goblins part 1 (180xp, extreme threat, though goblin tactics and terrain reduce this)